In Greater Sydney, local planning panels determine development applications on behalf of councils where:

 - proposed projects receive a high number of complaints

-- proposed projects are sensitive; for example, they involve the demolition of heritage buildings or destruction of other community assets
+- proposed projects are sensitive; for example, they involve the demolition of heritage buildings or the destruction of other community assets

 - projects have strategic importance to the state.

-Who can sit on an LPP?
+Who can sit on a local planning panel?

-LPPs consist of a chair and 2 independent experts appointed by a council, plus a community representative.
+Local planning panels consist of a chair and 2 independent experts appointed by a council, plus a community representative.
 The independent experts come from a pool of independent, qualified people who have been endorsed by a minister.

 Independent experts must have qualifications in any of these fields: